Music of Chile: Rapa Nui (Easter Island)

 The "Sau Sau", a dance of Samoan origin that was introduced in the 1940s.
 The dance emphasizes female grace and sensuality and in the choreography, the couple performs flexible movements of the hips and hands.

 The "Ula Ula", a dance of Tahitian origin that is usually performed during local festivities.
 The couples dance separated undulating their hips laterally.

 The "Tamuré" also a Tahitian dance, is very fast and acrobatic and requires highly skilled dancers.

-The Rainsick, Ukulele, Drum, and flute are instruments typically used in Rapa Nui music.
+The Rainstick, Ukulele, Drum, and flute are instruments typically used in Rapa Nui music.